+Physical Education

-Education 1 credit Business/Technology, Fine
+or PE Waiver .5 credit Business/Technology, Fine

 Arts and/or Foreign Language 1 credit

 Service .25 credit

 Additional courses to meet the 24 credit minimum.

 ACADEMIC HONORS DIPLOMA

 High school students can gain state recognition for exceeding Ohio's graduation requirements through an Academic Honors Diploma.
 Students must meet all but one of the following criteria, unless it is a minimum graduation requirement.